General Education Requirements

 General-education requirements, fulfilled primarily by courses offered by the College of Arts and Sciences, are designed to provide structure for each student’s course of study while affording the greatest possible freedom to design an individual academic program.
-While the details of these requirements vary slightly from one degree to another, this general overview applies broadly to all students.
+While the details of these foundational courses vary slightly from one degree to another, this general overview applies broadly to all students.

-The Valpo Core course, titled The Human Experience, is a two-semester, 8 credit course required of all first-year students not enrolled in the Christ College Freshman Program.
-Focusing on the human experience as great thinkers, writers, and artists have represented it, this interdisciplinary course draws on an intercultural, multinational reading list.
+The Valpo Core course, titled The Human Experience, is a two-semester, 8 credit general education course required of all first-year students not enrolled in the Christ College Freshman Program.
+Focusing on the human experience as great thinkers, writers, and artists have represented it, this interdisciplinary foundation course draws on an intercultural, multinational reading list.
 It is designed to introduce students to college-level work by developing skills in close reading and critical thinking, in speaking, and especially in writing.

-Academic Area Studies
+Foundational Courses: Academic Area Studies

-These courses provide broad exposure to the major branches of learning; build essential reading, writing, quantitative, and analytical skills; and encourage awareness of the development of human thought over time and of the diversity of human culture.
+These foundational courses provide broad exposure to the major branches of learning; build essential reading, writing, quantitative, and analytical skills; and encourage awareness of the development of human thought over time and of the diversity of human culture.

 - Writing Intensive: one course